by Valerie Reiss

 See if you can try this the next time you’re in an everyday in-between situation, off the mat.
 For city dwellers, this might be while you’re bouncing along on a subway or standing on an interminable line at Whole Foods.

-3) Close or Semi-Close Your Eyes.
+3) Close or partly close your eyes.
 If it feels comfy, go for the full close.
 If you’re concerned about people around you—either thinking you’re nuts or stealing your bag–go for the soft gaze, eyes lowered to the ground.

 4) Feel Inside.
 Take an inner assessment.
 What are you feeling right now?
 Cranky, excited, happy?
 How’s your heart?
 Your muscles?
 Are you squeezing anywhere unnecessarily?
 Keep breathing your quiet ujayyi.